 What do you know about CO?

-Our survey results reveal the alarming lack of information homeowners have about the risks of carbon monoxide:
+Our survey results show the alarming lack of information homeowners have about the risks of carbon monoxide:

 - 66% don’t know if they would identify the symptoms of carbon monoxide poisoning (headache, nausea, dizziness, or confusion).